Risk Management

 • Deterioration of financial conditions caused by loss due to impairment

-• Losing trust form shareholders
+• Losing trust from shareholders

 • Building a robust system that enables the group to respond readily and flexibly to various circumstances